iMigzz/ShellScripting/README.md

 cd    - Switch directory
-touch - create a file in a folder mkdir - create a folder ls    - List of file in PWD
+touch - create a file in a folder mkdir - create a folder ls -l - List of file in PWD and property
 PWD   - present working direstory mrdir - delete the diresctory